BRAND CONCEPT DESIGN

 BRAND ID DEVELOPMENT

-Big ideas + small details + new business opportunities that would attract and establish a loyal men's customer were the tasks for the Concept Design department that Kevin was hired to form + lead at J.Crew.
-A few of the concepts that his team created + pushed in all pillars of brand exposure were:
+New business opportunities + ideasthat would attract and establish a loyal men's customer group was the task for the Concept Design department that Kevin was hired to form + lead at J.Crew.
+A few that his team created + pushed in all pillars of brand exposure were:

 • The Always List.